 Hardcover Library and Hardcover Trade bindings are publisher hardcover books.
 The Library binding is the best available binding and has been specially reinforced to last longer.
 It is intended for high-volume library use and is made to withstand the rigors of repeated checkouts.
 A Trade binding is a standard hardcover and is most often what you find in a local bookstore.

 MackinBound titles are prebound paperbacks that are a cost-effective alternative to publisher hardcover books and carry a lifetime guarantee against defects and binding failure.
 Many paperback books can be converted to a hardcover binding called a MackinBound (commonly called a ‘prebound paperback’).
 Our MackinBound process uses polyvinyl covers to provide protection, while using the original paperback cover or a professionally scanned version of the original artwork when bound to heavy binder boards.
 With both covers, the book is rebound; glued or sewn, depending on the thickness of the book and/or the density of the pages to meet or exceed all industry standards, resulting in a durable, hardcover book.
 All MackinBound books are fully guaranteed against manufacturing.
 Click here to learn more.

 Paperbacks are a publisher’s soft cover binding.
 Mackin is able to laminate these paperback titles for an additional charge per book.
-Kapco is a clear laminate that is applied to the entire cover to provide protection for the book.
+Laminate covers can be applied to the entire cover to provide protection for the book.
 We can also provide a Colibri cover on any book for an additional charge per book.
 These charges are not reflected on website lists.

 Flexi titles are sewn books wrapped in flexible, turned-edge covers that provide more durability, flexibility and the ability to lie flat.
 The cover itself is often comprised of a printed sheet turned over a thick cover stock, then film laminated for extra rub resistance.
 Cookbooks, catalogs, field and travel guides, and directories are popular flexi-cover applications.
 They are often bound this way to offer ease of use and transport, and offer a less expensive option than a hardback binding, while offering higher quality than a traditional paperback.